 Perhaps a cornerstone element of TFPC is understanding the relationship between the chlorine in your pool and the stabilizer you put in to protect the chlorine from the sun.
 Generally, the more stabilizer, the more chlorine you need to maintain its effectiveness.
 The charts below show the recommended relationship for outdoor residential pools.
+Click on your chlorination type on the chart below for your suggested levels.

 The shock levels shown have equivalent effective disinfecting chlorine amounts.
 At very high CYA levels it can be impractical to reach such high FC levels.
 At CYA levels over 80, a partial drain/refill to lower the CYA level is usually required before you start the SLAM.